artiya4u/huntertray/README.md

 depending on your Ubuntu Version.
 Or put it in `~/.config/openbox/autostart` if you are running OpenBox.
+On PopOs install this to display AppIndicator https://extensions.gnome.org/extension/615/appindicator-support/

 ### Upgrade
 The latest stable version is [![the one on PyPi](https://pypip.in/v/huntertray/badge.png)](https://pypi.python.org/pypi/huntertray/)